 See my RC air shark in my video below:

 This image shows how the receiver track is placed on the track.
 This one shown is from the Clown Fish version, but it is the same on all air swimmers.

 The Remote Control Shark and all the other air swimmers use a bit of putty in the end of the receiver.
 The extra unused putty can be stored inside the remote, and the remote is then used as an anchor.

 This is an Angry Birds version of Air Swimmers as I mentioned above.
 Exact same premise as the air shark, but this one is great for any Angry Birds lover.
+This one only needs 2 AA batteries for the remote control, and has a new "turbo" feature.
+You can also set up an auto swim mode so even amateur flyers can have fun without tons of practice.
+Not that much practice is required for any or these air balloons, as they float slowly, unlike a regular drone or rc helicopter that takes a lot more finesse to fly.
 Click the image for much more product details and more images.
+More Details...

 This is the Clown fish version of the Air Swimmers product.
 Based on the Finding Nemo theme.
 Similar size as the shark, but this one is 57 inches in length x 36 inches tall.
 Use the remote control up to 40 feet away, however the infrared signal may not work quite as good when you get to the limits of that distance.